At this point, you’re already falling behind if you’re not shooting aerial photography for each of your listings with a drone.

 Some of them are, you are only allowed to fly during the day and it must always be in your visible range.
-There are a few restricted zones that allow no flying at all time and there is a height and speed limit as well.
+There are a few restricted zones that allow no flying at all time and there are height and speed limits as well.

 Get the Outside and Inside of the Home Ready

 An obvious step, but an important one regardless.
 Make sure the home is fully staged and looking as appealing as possible.
 There are a few things you can do to the outside of the house that will differ from regular staging.